-There is two type of Yoyo loach one from India and the other from Pakistan.
-The fish from Indian seem to be a bit brighter in color and a little bit more striking in their patterns.
+There are two types of Yoyo loach – one from India and the other from Pakistan.
+The fish from India seem to be somewhat brighter in color and a little more striking in their patterns.

 Let’s have a closer look at this amazing freshwater loach and see if it’s right for your tank at home.

 |Common Names||Pakistani Loach,Almorha loach,reticulated loach.|

 |Cost||$4-$7 Depending on size|

 The Lohachata Botia Loach (yoyo loach), comes from Indian and Pakistan.
 It can be found in ponds, lakes, and streams in these locations.

 These fish don’t like fast flowing water, they prefer slow-moving or even still waters.
 In their natural habitat, they feed on insects and some plant matter.
 In an aquarium, you should provide a gentle water current.